-- Operator Assistance (0 and 0 +10 digits). - Incoming call redirection on VDN before answer using "302 Moved Temporarily" method is not supported. - Incoming call redirection after answer of incoming VDN calls using REFER method is not supported.
+- Inbound toll-free is supported but was not tested as part of the compliance test. - Operator Call 0 and operator call assisted (0 + 10 digits) were not supported. - Local Directory Assistance Calls 411 was not supported. - Call redirection (i.e. Blind and Consultative Transfers) using REFER method was not supported. - Incoming call redirection after answer of incoming VDN calls using REFER method is not supported.